Anupama

 CLAT Mathematics Preparation

-This article aims to help you adopt the right strategy for approaching Quantitative Techniques questions in the CLAT exam.
-However, before talking about the approach to attempting questions, let us check out the CLAT syllabus highlights for the Quantitative Techniques section.
+This article aims to help you have the right strategy to prepare for Quantitative Techniques questions in the CLAT exam.
+However, before talking about the ways to attempt questions, let us check out the CLAT syllabus for the Quantitative Techniques section.

 CLAT Preparation 2026 for Quantitative Techniques: Syllabus Highlights